top of page

 CHORUS

-But too long did we sail in that tempestuous gale,
+But too long did we sail that tempestuous gale,

-And when we ran aground as the ship all but foundered
+And when we ran aground, once the ship all but foundered

 CHORUS